spoonmilk/tcp/README.md

 #### Annotated requirements

 - Our three-way handshake happens on frames 1, 2, and 3 of our packet capture, executing successfully before data begins sending.
-- In frame 15, we see a segment sent with seq=8281, which is acknowledged in frame 19 by h2.
+- In frame 17, we see a segment sent with seq=11041, which is acknowledged in frame 21 by h2.
--
+- In frame 1223, you can see a normal fast retransmission after duplicate ACKs.
+- In frames 1530-1543, we see the normal closing sequence.
+Hooray!